leah-wang-design/fetchhub/README.md

 3. Unzip to your local directory

 ### Load Unpacked (Development)
-1. Open Chrome, **Login your PERSONAL gmail**and navigate to `chrome://extensions/`
+1. Open Chrome, **Login your PERSONAL gmail**and navigate to `chrome://extensions/` **in the same browser**
 2. Enable **Developer mode** (toggle in top right)
 3. Click **"Load unpacked"**
 4. Select the `extension` directory: `/Users/leahwang/design-feedback/extension/`
 5. Extension installed!
-Look for the 📸 icon in your toolbar
+Look for the 'fetch' extension in your toolbar
-6. Authenticate FIRST: Visit: https://fetchhub.px-tester.workers.dev Login with your @cloudflare.com email via Cloudflare Access
+6. Authenticate FIRST: Visit: https://fetchhub.px-tester.workers.dev **in the same browser** Login with your @cloudflare.com email via Cloudflare Access
 7. Then use extension.
 Note: you need to view the webpage in the **same browser** where you have the extension installed.

 ### Production (Coming Soon)